arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   only lets values pass that satisfy a filter condition.
 Will appear once per *FILTER* statement.

+- **IndexNode**:
+  enumeration over one or many indexes (given in its *indexes* attribute) of a collection.
+The index ranges are specified in the *condition* attribute of the node.

+- **InsertNode**:
+  inserts documents into a collection (given in its *collection* attribute).
+  Will appear exactly once in a query that contains an *INSERT* statement.

 - **LimitNode**:
   limits the number of results passed to other processing steps.
 Will appear once per *LIMIT* statement.

-- **CalculationNode**:
-  evaluates an expression.
-The expression result may be used by other nodes, e.g. *FilterNode*, *EnumerateListNode*, *SortNode* etc.

-- **SubqueryNode**:
-  executes a subquery.

-- **SortNode**:
-  performs a sort of its input values.

-- **AggregateNode**:
-  aggregates its input and produces new output variables.
-This will appear once per *COLLECT* statement.

-- **ReturnNode**:
-  returns data to the caller.
-Will appear in each read-only query at least once.
-Subqueries will also contain *ReturnNode*s.

-- **InsertNode**:
-  inserts documents into a collection (given in its *collection* attribute).
-  Will appear exactly once in a query that contains an *INSERT* statement.

 - **RemoveNode**:
   removes documents from a collection (given in its *collection* attribute).